Gonzalez's hit in 12th sends Vandy past Arizona 7-6 in CWS - WTMJ

 Gonzalez grounded a 1-2 pitch beyond diving shortstop Nik McClaughry’s glove to end the first extra-inning game at the CWS since 2014.
 It lasted 4 hours, 51 minutes, making it the fourth-longest game in CWS history.

+“It’s a dream come true to be here, to be in the situation,” said Gonzalez, one of Vandy’s three seniors.
+“We’ve all worked so hard to get to this moment, so it’s a pretty special moment.”

-Vince Vannelle worked out of a bases-loaded situation in the bottom of the 11th, but the defending national champion Commodores (46-15) wouldn’t be denied in the 12th.
+Arizona’s Vince Vannelle (5-3) worked out of a bases-loaded situation in the bottom of the 11th, but the Commodores (46-15) wouldn’t be denied in the 12th.

 Isaiah Thomas led off with an infield single and Parker Noland bunted for a hit before Vannelle walked Javier Vaz.
 Gonzalez then came through for the second time in the game.
 He had hit a tying home run in the fourth inning.